dynamsoft-docs/label-recognition-docs-mobile/programming-old/objectivec-swift/samples-v2.2.20.md

 ### License

 A network connection is required to verify the trial license in the samples.
-If your license is expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dlr&utm_source=documents" target="_blank">customer portal</a> to request for a private trial license.
+You can request a 30-day trial license via the [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense?product=dlr&utm_source=docs&package=ios){:target="_blank"} link.
+Offline trial license is also available by [contacting us](https://www.dynamsoft.com/contact/){:target="_blank"}.
+If you download the [Installation Package](https://www.dynamsoft.com/document-normalizer/downloads/?product=dlr&utm_source=docs&package=ios), it comes with a 30-day trial license by default.

 ### Video Document Normalizing